This article highlights Borrego Springs’ Sculptures, a surprising art expression in the middle of the desert.

 Avery was a paleontology enthusiast so expect to see dinosaurs and ice age mammals.

 My visit to Borrego Springs was short but sweet.
 Hopefully, I can stop by town once again (during high season).
-If operation are not moving at my pace, at least I know the sculptures are going to be there waiting for me.
+If things do not go as planned, at least I know the sculptures are going to be there waiting for me.

 More of the Area